cs340ppp/lectures/slides/09-defining-classes.md

 ## As a class constraint

-We can use `Explosive` as a class constraint for polymorphic functions now:
+We can use `Explosive` as a class constraint for polymorphic functions:

 ```haskell
 mapExploded :: Explosive a => (a -> b) -> a -> [b]